spurll/spellbook/examples/omnibus.md

 * 6 grains chilled scapula of fowl
 * love
 * sorrow of echidna
-* ½ ounce prisine stem of creosote
+* ½ ounce pristine stem of creosote
 * 1 pound black seed of rosemary, dessicated
 * 4 pinches petal of strangler fig
 * greed of caiman